groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vtx-to-ods.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VTX"
+        - icon: "far fa-file-alt"
           title: " About VTX File Format"
           content: |
-            A basic conversion with Aspose APIs can be done with just 2 lines of code.
-Our APIs are supported on all major platforms and Operating Systems.
-Before executing the code below, please make sure that you have the following prerequisites on your system.
-First you need Microsoft Windows or a compatible OS with .NET Framework and .NET Core, Windows Azure, Mono or Xamarin Platforms, Development environment like Microsoft Visual Studio and Aspose.Words for .NET DLL referenced in your project.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Another similar format is VST which is saved in binary format rather than XML.
+VTX files are supported with Visio 2010 and newer versions.

           link: "https://docs.fileformat.com/image/vtx/"

     format:
         # format loop
-        - icon: "far fa-file-ODS"
+        - icon: "far fa-file-excel"
           title: " About ODS File Format"
           content: |
-            Files with ODS extension stand for OpenDocument Spreadsheet Document format that are editable by user.
-Data is stored inside ODF file into rows and columns.
-It is XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
+            Files with ODS extension stand for OpenDocument Spreadsheet Document format that is editable by the user.
+Data is stored inside the ODF file into rows and columns.
+It is an XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
 The format is specified as part of the ODF 1.2 specifications published and maintained by OASIS.
-A number of applications on Windows as well as other operating systems can open ODS files for editing and manipulation including Microsoft Excel, NeoOffice and LibreOffice.
-ODS files can also be converted into other spreadsheet formats as well like XLS, XLSX and others by different applications.

           link: "https://docs.fileformat.com/spreadsheet/ods/"